6 Things You Need to Know About Diabetes Insipidus

 How is diabetes insipidus diagnosed?

 When Dr. Calapai evaluates patients for the condition, he does a comprehensive blood test that measures levels of hormones, vitamins, and minerals; he also evaluates the patient’s history of trauma and medication use.
-To confirm a diagnosis, Dr. Terris will limit the patient’s water intake to see what happens with urine concentration—in DI, the urine does not become more concentrated when water is restricted.
-If your diagnosis says you don’t have DI, ask your doctor about these other medical reasons you need to pee all the time.
+To confirm a diagnosis, Dr. Terris will limit the patient’s water intake to see what happens with urine concentration—in diabetes insipidus, the urine does not become more concentrated when water is restricted.
+If your diagnosis says you don’t have DI, ask your doctor about these other medical reasons you’re peeing a lot.

 How is diabetes insipidus treated?